mcoblenz/Obsidian/solidity_user_guide/source/tutorial/ownership2.rst

 Function return types
 ------------------------

 When functions return objects, the type of the returned object must be annotated in the function declaration.
+If the returned reference is owned, a comment should indicate that.
 For example:

 ::

+    // returns owned Money
     function withdraw() public returns (Money) {
       // body not shown
       return m; //where m is of type Money